netplux/dancebtc/README.md

-# just fucking doing this shit on an ubuntu or localhost or really it doesn't fucking matter
+# just fucking put this shit on an ubuntu or localhost or really it doesn't fucking matter so just fart

-This script if very dynamic and customizable but why would change what I just fucking wrote you dickhead.
+This script can be very dynamic and customizable but why would you want to change what I just fucking wrote you dickhead.